 Connecting cultures for Sahara Net professional animation explainer

-Who said that animation explainer has to be strict, conservative, super-minimalistic and filmed on-sight at the office?
+Who said that an animation explainer has to be strict, conservative, super-minimalistic, and filmed on-sight at the office?
 Working with clients from all over the world we encounter one common issue which bothers our customers.
-How to keep the balance between showing integrity, underline own culture and traditions of the country origin?
-How at the same time to show understanding and openness to global business trends?
-Cultural discrepancies between the partnering companies may lead to loss of collaboration.
+How to keep the balance between showing integrity, and underlining their own culture and traditions of the country of origin?
+How at the same time show understanding and openness to global business trends?
+Cultural discrepancies between the partnering companies may lead to a loss of collaboration.

 A business explainer for the global leader of Internet and Communication Technology Sahara Net

 Sahara Net is a top Internet and Communications Technology provider in the Saudi Market.
 The challenge was to create a highly professional business explainer video.
 The motion video had to depict the scope of the company’s services.
 The message had to target both audiences on the regional market, as well as in the international arena.
 Xplai’s team had to approach the problem through a culturally sensitive filter.
 Therefore, we decided to emphasize the transitions that will be the neutral key element throughout the animation explainer video.

 Watch a brief summary of the article in our video

 Nonetheless, we didn’t want to stick too close to the classics.
 Static and boring in the range of black tie business classics, or on the contrary, overloading it with unknown terminology.
 However, we didn’t want to go too far with the animation to avoid making the explainer too cartoonish either.
 Finally, we’ve found the compromise.
 Our team decided not to push too far on the illustrations and animation and chose a softer approach in order to represent a wide range of cloud services offered by the company.